 As a result, vast human potential is lost, beginning in childhood from ages zero to four.
 The only thing worse than this is when we don’t act to change it.

 What are we doing about it?

-Learn more below about the programs we have started and how you can get involved.
+Learn more below about the programs we’ve started and how you can get involved.